jliu678/Hugobox_cv/content/post/19a.conjugate_prior_bayes/index.md

 ---
-title: 📊 Math derivation-- bypassing marginals in Bayesian Inference using conjugate priors
+title: 📊 Math Derivation in Bayesian Inference-- Bypassing Marginals Using Conjugate Priors
 summary: Conjugate priors are a powerful concept in Bayesian statistics that allow us to simplify the process of updating our beliefs about a parameter given new data.
 date: 2025-04-12
 authors: